Allisonwonderlax13/https-github.com-obsproject-obs-studio./AMF-Options.md

 Default: Transcoding

 Explanation: Changes a lot of settings based on usage.
-Highly recommend sticking to "transcoding", as all others will heavily degrade quality.
+Highly recommend sticking to "transcoding".
 ***
 **Quality**=speed, balanced, quality